RedHatQE/openshift-ci-zstream-trigger/ci_jobs_trigger/libs/openshift_ci/ztream_trigger/README.md

 - openshift ci

 ### Configuration
-- The config file is read from `OPENSHIFT_CI_ZSTREAM_TRIGGER_CONFIG` environment variable on every cycle.
 - Create a yaml file [example](../../../../config-examples/zstream-trigger-config.example.yaml) and update the relevant fields.
 - Export `OPENSHIFT_CI_ZSTREAM_TRIGGER_CONFIG` environment variable which points to the configuration yaml file